cyberspacecpa/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk Plot activity patterns between weekdays and weekends](figure/Plot activity patterns between weekdays and weekends.png)

 The plots of the activity patterns do depict differences.
-Although the average number of steps are much higher early in the day for the weekday, there is a percipitous decrease in the average and it never comes anywhere near its initial peak.
+Although the average number of steps are much higher early in the day for the weekday, there is a percipitous drop in the average and it never comes anywhere near its initial peak.
 The average number of steps is also high early in the day for the weekend (although not as high as weekday).
 The average number of steps also decreases percipitously, however, it increases multiple times throughout the day, nearly reaching its initial peak.